my-yangj/freeipa-local-prov/README.md

 - skopeo can used to inspect the image, manipunate its storage

-- dnsmasq: to support dhcp and pxe, and automatically deploy the computing node.
+## dnsmasq: to support dhcp and pxe and automatically deploy the computing node (-tbd-)
   (it is desired to wake up the backup server; run a backup and log a report; and power off the backup server). tbd https://stackoverflow.com/questions/38816077/run-dnsmasq-as-dhcp-server-from-inside-a-docker-container

-## setup
+# setup
-1. management node setup see: [host_setup.md](host_setup.md)
+1. master node setup see: [host_setup.md](host_setup.md)
   - tools installed on host
     - docker install w/ docker-volumn plugin
     - podman
-    - misc tools
+    - site tools
+    - conda
   - docker_compose file
     - docker compose can start as daemon, the generated image has special signiture so that it doesn't rebuild the image each time.

 2. compute node setup,
   - docker/podman install w/ nfs volume
   - nextflow
-    local job is dispatched with nextflow pipeline (use podman rootless or docker container);
+    local job is dispatched with nextflow pipeline (could use podman rootless) on the node
+  - compute nodes take workload from jenkins

 3. work flow
-  - user connects to the terminal server (terminal service container)
+  - user connects to the terminal server
-  - user runs their job through nf pipeline at local node, which creates more containers
+  - user runs their job through nf pipeline at local node, which could creates more container locally or remotely(with podman remote).
   - or user submits their job/pipeline into jenkins which delivers jobs to cluster
+  - common dir (nfs exported from master node) for tools / projects data;